-Students are required to successfully complete 8 credit hours (CH) of general courses, 14 credit hours of MSc. biomedical sciences core courses and a 12-credit research thesis (Please see the table below).
+Students are required to successfully complete 8 credit hours (CH) of general courses, 15 credit hours of MSc BMS core courses and a 9-credit research thesis (Please see the table below).
 In addition, students will be required to undergo Laboratory Rotations prior to selecting their thesis supervisors.